webda2l/symfony-docs/components/var_exporter.rst

 LazyProxyTrait
 ~~~~~~~~~~~~~~

+.. deprecated:: 7.3

+   ``LazyProxyTrait`` is deprecated since Symfony 7.3; use PHP 8.4's native lazy
+   objects instead (note that using the trait with PHP < 8.4 triggers no deprecation
+   to help with the transition.)

 The purpose of virtual proxies in the same one as
 :ref:`ghost objects <var-exporter_ghost-objects>`, but their internal behavior is